 Branding as crowdsourcing

-Branding as top down activity
+Branding as a top-down activity